 However, research done by a team from the Barcelona Institute for Global Health shows that seeing “blue space” (lakes, oceans, rivers) has a greater positive effect on people than “green space” (parks, trees, lawns.)

 Benefits of Sand, Seawater & Sun

-Moreover, walking barefoot on sand helps ground us and connect us to the earth’s magnetic energy.
+Moreover, walking barefoot on sand helps ground us and connects us to the earth’s magnetic energy.
 Scientific research over more than a decade indicates that your body can be protected and helped—and that you feel better—when you electrically reconnect to the Earth.
-That is, when you are grounded.
+That is when you are grounded.

 Being on the beach means spending more time in the sun, which means more Vitamin D, and that’s good for your bones.
 It’s also good for lowering your blood pressure, supporting your immune system, and helping with rheumatoid arthritis.

 Furthermore, sunlight increases levels of the chemical serotonin, which makes you feel good.
 You feel better when exposed to sunlight.
 Thus a day in the sun at the beach can improve your mental health and make you feel happier.

 Also, saltwater is loaded with good minerals while sand has wonderful exfoliating qualities, which is really good for your skin.
 However, make sure to avoid the hot midday sun and use sunscreen.

 Salutogenic Approach To Health

 In today’s world of lifestyle diseases like diabetes, obesity, and burgeoning stress-related mental ailments we need to adopt a salutogenic approach, one that focuses on factors that support health and wellbeing, beyond a more traditional, ‘pathogenic’ focus on illness and disease.

 And what better way than to go back to nature?
 It is restorative, healing, and spiritually uplifting.